anton-tchekov/nano-c/README.md

 * local and global variables
 * configurable I/O functions
 * int type (can be used as pointers to a global data area)
-* generates bytecode that is then interpreted
+* generates bytecode that is then run by an interpreter

 ## TODO

+* function prototypes
 * switch-case
 * structs
 * arrays on the stack